Sørvágur: Public

-Sørvágur was once the home village of various members of the ambient indie band Sepals In The Outer Whorl.

 Sport and other activities

 Sport

 The local sport association of Sørvágur is called SÍ.
 They compete mainly in football and volleyball.
 The football club of Sørvágur has merged with the club from other villages on the island into the football club 07 Vestur.

 There has also been an association for Faroese rowing called SR.

 There used to be a chess club called Rókur, but it died out during the 1960s.

 Religion

 Religion plays a great role in the day-to-day life in Sørvágur.
 There are two main buildings – apart from the church – housing two different religious denominations: Libanon houses the Protestant Heimamissiónin, and Kedron houses the Brethren/baptist Brøðrasamkoman.